-You are 12 weeks pregnant
+You are 12 weeks pregnant!

 You are nearly at the end of the first trimester and you may notice some of the worst elements to early pregnancy, like morning sickness and extreme tiredness, starting to subside.

-This week your baby is beginning to practise using his reflexes.
+During week twelve your baby is beginning to practise using his reflexes.
 If his hands or feet touch any other part of his body he may flinch and if they connect with his eyes, he may blink in response.
 If you prod your uterus your baby will squirm away, but he is still too small for you to feel anything yet.
 If you notice your stomach looking bloated this week it isn’t your baby making you swell but actually the hormones in your body slowing down your bowels and digestive system and making you feel bloated.